daverin/KTX-Software/pkgdoc/preface.md

 ### New Features

 * `toktx` now supports 16-bit per component images as input for Basis Universal encoding.
-Previously they could previously only be used to create 16-bit format textures.
+Previously they could only be used to create 16-bit format textures.
 It also supports using paletted images as input.
 These will be expanded to RGB8 or RGBA8 depending on presence of alpha.

 * The WASM modules for the libktx and msc_basis_transcoder JS bindings now include the BC7 and ETC_RG11 transcoders.